Glenbeigh: Geography

 Glenbeigh is close to Rossbeigh beach and mudflats, and has views across the bay to Seefin Mountain.
 The River Behy traverses the western village boundary, meeting Rossbeigh Creek and Lake Carragh to the north and, to the south, the lakes of Coomaglaslan and Coomasaharn.
 There are two candidate Special Areas of Conservation in the area.

 Facilities

 Glenbeigh functions as a local service centre for its catchment area and as a centre of tourism, being close to Rossbeigh beach and standing at an intersection of the Kerry Way walking trail and the Ring of Kerry.

-The village has a church, community centre and garda station.
-The adjacent blue flag beach and walking routes provide outdoor recreational amenities.
+The village has a church, community centre and Garda Síochána (police) station.
+The adjacent Blue Flag beach and walking routes provide outdoor recreational amenities.
 There are a number of small hotels, bed and breakfast accommodation and holiday homes.